Heizenburg/SFTP-Auto/README.md

 ## Run

-We'll use the environment variables LOCAL_LOCATION, USERNAME and HOST to obtain all the required information for connecting to an SFTP server.
+We'll use the environment variables `LOCAL_LOCATION`, `USERNAME` and `HOST` to obtain all the required information for connecting to an SFTP server.
 Add an `.env` file to root with the aforementioned environment variables.

 ```